This section highlights FDA-related milestones and regulatory updates for drugs developed by NeoGenomics (NEO).

 Over the past two years, NeoGenomics has reported clinical trial outcomes, regulatory submissions, approvals, and other FDA events for drugs and therapies such as

-circulating.
+RaDaR and circulating.
 For definitions of regulatory abbreviations such as NDA, BLA, or PDUFA, see the event status legend.

-circulating tumor DNA - FDA Regulatory Timeline and Events
+Circulating tumor DNA FDA Regulatory Events

-circulating tumor DNA is a drug developed by NeoGenomics for the following indication: For Advancing Cancer Diagnostics and Personalized Treatment.
+Circulating tumor DNA is a drug developed by NeoGenomics for the following indication: For Advancing Cancer Diagnostics and Personalized Treatment.

 This drug is under review by the U.S. Food and Drug Administration (FDA).